Using Upsells & Add-Ons to Increase Profits in Your Handmade Business

 Bundle it.
 Offering an add-on doesn't always have to require asking the customer.
 You can opt to include the add-on as a bundle to another item.
 Let's say you sell body washes and lotions for $10 each, you may consider bundling a body wash and lotion for $16 … which saves the customer a few bucks and makes you a little extra money per sale.
 Just package them together and let your product labeling do the talking!

 Throw in a freebie.
 Incentivize potential buyers by offering an item free of charge with purchases over a certain amount.
 Example: Spend $30+ for a free gift.
+(This particular tactic is called offering a bonus, it's one of four main techniques that we cover in our article on running sales.)

 Use 'buy in bulk' methodology.
 This is a classic offer used to increase sales per customer.
 In short, the more units a customer buys of a particular item, the less they pay per unit.
 Example: 1 for $3 or 2 for $5.